 Well, Facebook has now started rolling out these materials, and I can tell you that they vary in quality.
 Some of the materials, though, are actually quite good — especially considering the price (free).

 That doesn’t mean you don’t need a site like mine and the products I provide (that’s crazy talk).
 The training Facebook is rolling out remains slanted towards beginners.
-Honestly, I appreciate this since this is not my target audience, and quality beginner education has long been a need.
+Honestly, I appreciate this since this is not my target This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More, and quality beginner education has long been a need.

 Here’s an overview of much of what was recently rolled out, in order of usefulness.